 Temperature affects nearly every biological process, hence it is not surprising that animals evolved sophisticated ways to sense and respond to temperature changes.
 How are hot and cold stimuli detected at the periphery?
 How are they processed in the brain?
 How are they integrated to produce behaviors such as temperature preference or avoidance of noxious extremes?
-We study the logic of temperature coding using the fruit fly Drosophila, a system ideally suited for a comprehensive genetic and molecular dissection of complex circuits and behaviors.
+We study the logic of temperature coding, a problem ideally suited for a comprehensive genetic and molecular dissection of complex circuits and behaviors.

 The Neurobiology of Aggression in Slave-Maker Ants

 Ants live in large colonies, and to maintain the social cohesion of their society, they use a chemical recognition code.
 Slave-maker ants are social parasites that are able to exploit this chemical code and use it for their own advantage.
 More specifically, it is believed that slave-maker ants enter neighboring colonies with the purpose of stealing their brood and raising them as slaves.
 To do so, slave-maker ants use a chemical substance (an allomone) that causes intra-nestmate aggression and agitation.
 Amid the chaos, they expel the adult members of the colony and replenish their own work force.
 This project will explore the slave-raiding behavior and the host behavioral responses to the allomone.
 In addition, using two-photon calcium imaging, we will explore the neural basis of aggression, nestmate recognition, and alarm processing in the ant brain.